VfxCristi4no/Ninebot-G30-ESC-modding/README.md

 #### Copper Wire

 Please make sure you have the correct thickness of copper wire.
-You don't want your solder to melt and cause shorts when you heat the conductors through the motor.
+You don't want your solder to melt and cause shorts when the heat from the motor currents passes through it.
 10 Awg thickness is commonly used for this process.
 Please don't overdo it with the solder, we still want the PCB to fit into the case.

 ---